 Most Ohio counties have three county commissioners, two being elected at the time of the presidential election (taking office January 2 and January 3) and one at the

 time of the gubernatorial election (taking office January 1).
 Commissioners serve a four year term.
-The organizational meeting of the Board occurs on the second Monday of January each year where the Board elects a president, vice president and third member of the Board.
+The organizational meeting of the Board occurs no later than the second Monday of January each year where the Board elects a president, vice president and third member of the Board.
 Individual commissioners have no power to act independently.
 The Board of County Commissioners, acting as a body by majority or unanimous vote, must take all formal and official actions.

 The Board of Commissioners holds title to county property, serves as the sole taxing authority for the county and controls county purchasing, appropriating and budgeting.
 Other responsibilities include hearing and ruling on annexations, vacating roads or alleys, and appointing members to boards and commissions.
 The Board is given specific and limited authority by the Ohio Revised Code.
 The Commissioners also serve on boards and committees such as the Regional Planning Commission, Board of